DEFRA/design-standards/README.md

 ### Header and Footer

-Defra or supporting agency page templates should be used in place of the GOV.uk templates for:
+Defra or supporting agency page templates should be used in place of the GOV.UK templates for:

--   Internal facing services (case management systems, intranets etc)
+-   internal facing services (case management systems, intranets etc)
--   External facing services not hosted on GOV.uk
+-   external facing services not hosted on GOV.UK

 ![Defra header](/img/main-header.png)
 *Example Defra header*